BrianAllenGit/Smile.io-Rails/README.md

 # Smile.io project

 This is small Rails 5.1.3 backend.
 Make sure you have this specific version of Rails before continuing.
+You can find the companion Ember app here [https://github.com/BrianAllenGit/Smile.io-ember](https://github.com/BrianAllenGit/Smile.io-ember)

 # Quick and dirty install: